11

 – user3955

-Apr 24, 2019 at 3:35
+Commented Apr 24, 2019 at 3:35

 • 1

 Related but unrelated; my good friend from high school's dad was the opener at their only live performance ever, which was in Massachusetts.
 "We were all still in high school and only broke out of Westchester County on a few occasions.
 When “Surfin’ East Coast” made the top 10 on the charts in Providence, Rhode Island in the summer of 1965, we drove up there and opened for the one and only live performance of Napoleon the 14th ("They're Coming to Take Me Away, Ha Ha”) at the brand new Braintree (Massachusetts) Coliseum."
-My friend's dad eventually joined Steam, who had a hit with "Na Na Na" Jun 26, 2019 at 15:07
+My friend's dad eventually joined Steam, who had a hit with "Na Na Na" Commented Jun 26, 2019 at 15:07

 • I have a few 45s that don't have a B side that just repeat the A side.
 These are usually promo or radio station releases.
 I guess the benefits are two fold, you don't want stations playing the B side when you want the A side played, and if it gets worn out or damaged, then it can be flipped.